apple/swift-matter-examples/README.md

 This repository contains an example simple Embedded Swift application that implements a Matter smart light accessory and can be used from HomeKit.
 The examples use an ESP32-C6 (RISC-V) microcontroller and build on top of the ESP-IDF and ESP-Matter SDKs.

+> [!NOTE]
-> Note: This repository is associated with WWDC24 session 10197: [Go small with Embedded Swift](https://developer.apple.com/wwdc24/10197).
+> This repository is associated with WWDC24 session 10197: [Go small with Embedded Swift](https://developer.apple.com/wwdc24/10197).

 #### Embedded Swift